Sitting in the driver’s seat of the car, my forehead pressed against my hands which clenched the wheel beneath them.

 My sweet baby girl wailed in the back seat of the car.
 With each subsequent breath, her cries pierced deeper and deeper into my ear drum.
 Adding to the fun, my toddler son sat behind me kicking the seat shouting, “Mama, mama.
 Baby, crying!”

-I was sleep deprived from toddler tantrums at bedtime and being up several times per night with a baby.
+I was sleep deprived from toddler tantrums at bedtime, my child afraid to sleep alone, and being up several times per night with a baby.
 I was exhausted and it was only 9:30 am.
 Even more pitiful, I hadn’t even left the house yet.

 So far I only managed to get myself and the kids in the car.
 As I sat there clenching the steering wheel, two thoughts pounced around my brain like ping pong balls: